Close

 Step 2: Document Preparation and Assembly

-1. Valid passport with minimum 6-month validity
+1. Valid passport with minimum 6-month validity and blank visa pages

 2. Completed application forms with accurate information